nick6918/MyDeepLearning/README.md

 For Chinese user, zhihu is the fastest way to get response from me: https://www.zhihu.com/people/NickWey

 You can also check my tech blog for more: http://nickiwei.github.io/

+Consider to follow me on Zhihu, Twitter and Github, thanks!